Dqueen1223/RecordAssist-Ui/README.md

-# Hotel Bookings
+# Super Health Inc.

-This is a starter project for a Hotel bookings that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a starter project for a Super Health Inc. that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install Prerequisites